chris8332558/Bubbleye_assignment/README.md

 ### Create Creative Groups
 You can create creative groups in the `Create Group` page.

-Type in the `Group Title`, the `Description`, and choose exactly two creatives to attach, and click `Add Group` button.
+Type in the `Group Title`, the `Description`, and choose the creatives to attach, and click `Add Group` button.

 ![create_groups](images/create_groups.png)